RobotLocomotion/drake-external-examples/drake_bazel_external_legacy/README.md

-# Bazel Project with Drake as an External
+# Bazel Project with Drake as an External (legacy style)

 This pulls in Drake and builds it from source via Bazel's WORKSPACE mechanism, which is deprecated as of Bazel 8 and will be removed in Bazel 9.
-Therefore, we will be rewriting this example to use Bazel modules ("bzlmod") in the near future.
-Stay tuned!
+Therefore, we do not recommend using this example for new projects; instead, refer to the `drake_bazel_external` example.
+The legacy example primary serves as a regression test for the deprecated behavior.

 For an introduction to Bazel, refer to
 [Getting Started with Bazel](https://bazel.build/start).